huri000/SwiftEntryKit/README.md

 ### How to deal with device orientation change:

 SwiftEntryKit identifies orientation changes and adjust the entry's layout to those changes.
-In order to limit the entries's width, you can give it a maximum width, likewise:
+In order to limit the entries's width, you can give it a maximum width value, likewise:

 ```Swift
 let attributes = EKAttributes.topFloat